futuregrid/manual/doc/source/hpc.rst

 The login nodes have the `modules <http://modules.sourceforge.net>`__ package installed.
 It provides a convenient tool to adapt your environment and enables you to activate different packages and services dependent on your specific needs.
-The Modules utility to let you dynamically control your environment.
+The Modules are utilized to let you dynamically control your environment.
 Modules allows you to load and unload packages and ensure a coherent working environment.
 This ensures that your $PATH, $LD_LIBRARY_PATH, $LD_PRELOAD, and other